nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning" seamless>

-**Special Scenario:** It's possible to have a buyer and seller with the same phone number and email but different names.
-This flexibility provided by ClientGrid allows users to record the same client under different names in buying and selling roles, which may be useful for clients operating under separate business identities (e.g. personal vs. professional roles).
+**Special Scenario 1:** It's possible to have a buyer and seller with the same phone number but different names/ emails.
+This flexibility provided by ClientGrid allows users to record the same client under different names/ emails in buying and selling roles, which may be useful for clients operating under separate business identities (e.g. personal vs. professional roles).

 </box>